fossMeDaddy/dbdaddy/README.md

 - **testing suite**, everyday i push to main, i push with fear, i dont want fear

 ## Migrations [unstable]
-it's actually simpler than most people would think... so simple in fact that I would NOT recommend it for production use (for now).
+it's actually simpler than you'd would think... so simple in fact that I would NOT recommend it for production use (for now).

 indexes, triggers & custom types are not supported.